shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         amount_donated: 0
     })
 ```
-we will convert the data to `Uint8Array`.
-Note that all the programs have `instruction_data` datatype an array of u8.
+Convert the data to `Uint8Array`.
+Note that all the programs have the `instruction_data` datatype, an array of u8.
 And before we send this data remember we want the first element in our instruction_data to be (0,1,2) for calling different entry points.
 We will set it to 0.
 As we want to call `create_campaign` instruction.
 ```js